gaddiat/waph-gaddiat/labs/lab0/README.md

 ## The lab's overview

-In this lab we have covered setting up softwares in the Ubuntu Virtaual Machine and setting up git repository in the Virtual MAchine and performing git operation on our private repository
+In this lab we have covered setting up softwares in the Ubuntu Virtual Machine and setting up git repository in the Virtual MAchine and performing git operation on our private repository

 [https://github.com/gaddiat/waph-gaddiat/tree/main/labs/lab0](https://github.com/gaddiat/waph-gaddiat/tree/main/labs/lab0)

 ## Part I - Ubuntu Virtual Machine & Software Installation

 Steps-
-Opened the sand box
+1,Opened the sand box
-Deployed my virtual machine
+2,Deployed my virtual machine
-Installed the softwares required as in the pdf shared using apt command.
+3,Installed the softwares required as in the pdf shared using apt command.

 ### Apache Web Server Testing